 • In-house counsel for a publicly-traded investment firm, and

-• Manager at a Fortune 500 company and at several small businesses
+• Manager at a Fortune 500 company and several small businesses

-The post “Lawyer Job Search Sites – The Good, The Bad And The Ugly” appeared first on the Greg Yates Consulting website.
+The post “Lawyer Job Search Sites – 2021 Revision and Expansion” appeared first on the Greg Yates Consulting website.